 Lavender essential oil is the most toxic form of lavender for your felines.
 “Cats are more susceptible to essential oils than some other species as they are missing a specific enzyme in their liver that helps them metabolize certain drugs, including essential oils,” says Richardson.
 “Besides the dermal absorption that can occur rapidly, cats will often groom off foreign substances that have been applied to their coat, therefore, ingesting the oil.”

-Lavender oil diffusers and sprays, tend to have low levels of lavender, but they can still enter your cat’s respiratory system.
-Richardson says that while there are limited studies on the long term effects of essential oils for both humans or animals, there is no clear evidence on a safe level of exposure.
+Lavender oil diffusers and sprays tend to have low levels of lavender.
+However, they can still enter your cat’s respiratory system.
+Richardson says that while there are limited studies on the longterm effects of essential oils for both humans or animals, no clear evidence exists on a safe level of exposure.